 In 2000, Weber and Hines moved to 99 Canal at Forsyth Street in Chinatown.
 Their studio was formerly a Chinese sweatshop.
 The next year, at 81 years old, Hines created his last major public sculpture in the Newtown section of central Johannesburg, South Africa.
 He stacked five salvaged cars in a pyramidal form, the whole wrapped in his signature synthetic fabric.
 The project, called CrossOvers, was located on the grounds of the Workers Library & Museum.7 During the next ten years Hines continued to produce large sculpture at the Canal Street studio along with numerous drawings inspired by an orthopedist’s MRI images (magnetic resonance imaging).

-In 2011 his wife, Sondra Ross, suffered a stroke (despite being nearly twenty years younger than her artist-husband) and paralysis left her without speech or the ability to walk.
-Throughout Hines’ career, she had been an essential force organizing projects and the teams behind his projects.
-Their son, Jonathan (also an artist) cared for her until she passed the following year.
+In 2010 his wife, Sondra, suffered a stroke.
+She had been an essential force throughout Hines’ career, organizing his projects and their teams.
+Hines dedicated one of his catalogues to her, declaring that “without her talent and devoted work much of what I’m about would never see the light of day.”
+Paralysis had left her without speech or the ability to walk, and their son, Jonathan (also an artist) cared for her until she passed away in 2013.
 As Hines continued to push into his 90s, Nick Weber became more concerned about his friend’s artistic legacy and occasionally asked about the works stored in the country barn in Watertown.
 While typically avoiding such inquiries, Hines finally turned to Weber and emphatically stated, “Just worry about where you store yourself!
 Then, when you wake up the next day you can get back to making more art.”
 Hines exhibited boundless energy working in the studio every day.
 He continued to push the boundaries of his Mutagenesis Series by creating two extensive sub-series of large pastels where biomorphic forms are overlaid by a grid pattern — again entrapping their energy.
 These were titled Cages, produced from 2007 through 2011; and, Organisms, from 2012 until just weeks before his death in 2016.
 In a moment of introspection Hines said, “The artist is basically a reflection of his time and place.
 I suppose to a certain extent it reflects the social conditions that have surrounded me, as I have developed through my lifetime — and it reflects how I feel about those circumstances.
 But I prefer not to dwell on that — and I just love the process of making art.”
 Indeed, Hines was so focused upon creating art in the studio that he avoided dealing with mundane matters such as the entreaties of the barn owner in Watertown who kept reminding him that the property was being readied for sale.
 Finally, in 2014 the artist who for decades always chose to ride his bike to his studio had a stroke.
 Shortly after he passed away in 2016 at age 96, the estate had to comply with a tight deadline that was imposed for cleaning out the barn’s contents.
 When no immediate solution could be found the contents were deemed abandoned and Jared’s friend in trash removal was contracted for the task.

 The authenticity of Hines’ uniquely creative approach is best summarized by the artist who knew him best, Nick Weber: “When art itself is an organic process it is evolution of consciousness made visible.
 If one becomes the evolutionary process one is not in a conditioned state of mind.
 As a result, our art helps others free themselves.
 This is in direct opposition to Fascism, a cultural mode of thought inherently bent on cultural homogenization and therefore the destruction of the evolutionary process.
 One argument posits that the contemporary art world has been under the constraints of a certain form of Fascism that serves to condition the art that makes it to the big stage.
 However, when art that emerges as unconditioned, untainted, it will spark a higher awareness.
 That art is dangerous to the system because it encourages a new freedom.”